Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 It is important to have in mind that the same wealth factor can have different interest rates depending on the compounding and day counting conventions.

 ### Business day adjustments conventions
-This conventions will depend on the calendar or joint calendar that is being used in the contract of the instrument.
+These conventions will depend on the calendar or joint calendar that is being used in the contract of the instrument.
 It adjusts the end date of the accrual period in the case it is holiday.

 - **Following**: The adjusted day is the following business day.
 - **Preceding**: The adjusted day is the preceding business day.